Vocational training in the north and east of Sri Lanka

 Country: Sri Lanka

-Lead executing agency: Ministry of Skills Development and Vocational Training
+Lead executing agency: Ministry of Skills Development & Vocational Training